tc39/proposal-temporal/docs/README.md

 - [Ambiguity](./ambiguity.md) &mdash; Explanation of missing times and double times due to daylight saving and time zone changes.
 - [Balancing](./balancing.md) &mdash; Explanation of when `Temporal.Duration` units wrap around to 0 and when they don't.
-- [Why do Temporal instances have a Calendar?](./calendar-review.md) &mdash; Background about why types like `Temporal.PlainDate` or `Temporal.PlainDate` contain a calendar.
+- [Why do Temporal instances have a Calendar?](./calendar-review.md) &mdash; Background about why types like `Temporal.PlainDate` or `Temporal.ZonedDateTime` contain a calendar.
   These extensions are being actively worked on with IETF to get them on a standards track.